AACR-AstraZeneca Cancer Research Fellowships

 Biography

-Dr. Lerrer obtained his PhD from the Faculty of Life Sciences of Tel Aviv University, where he studied the inflammatory phenotype and pro-malignant functions of mesenchymal stem/stromal cells (MSC) in the context of the breast tumor microenvironment.
+Dr. Lerrer obtained his doctoral degree from the Faculty of Life Sciences of Tel Aviv University, where he studied the inflammatory phenotype and pro-malignant functions of mesenchymal stem/stromal cells (MSC) in the context of the breast tumor microenvironment.
 Currently a postdoctoral research scientist, he is studying the basic mechanisms underlying PD-1 signaling and functions in T cells, with the anticipation that a better understanding of PD-1 biology will allow for better treatment of cancer patients.

 Acknowledgment of Support